Beramos/DS-Julia2925/projects/3-extreme-bar-crawl.md

     **\[Optional\] An approximate solution:**

     The number of bars in the bar crawl can increase considerably when stepping away from exact solutions.
 Several approaches can be applied with varying degrees of optimality:
-    Nearest Neighbor Algorithm: This algorithm starts at a randomly chosen city and selects the nearest unvisited city at each step.
+    Nearest Neighbor Algorithm: This algorithm starts at a randomly chosen bar and selects the nearest unvisited bar at each step.
 While simple and fast, it may not always yield an optimal solution.

     - Try to find the most optimal route to visit all bars in Ghent starting from and returning to the faculty.